ducquando/learn-swift/README.md

 let age = "10"
 ```

-> If a stored value in your code won’t change, always declare it as a constant.
+> If a stored value in your code won't change, always declare it as a constant.
 Use variables only for storing values that need to be able to change.

-If you want to declare multiple constants/variables at the same time, you can do it on the same line by using commas `,` to separate.
+If you want to declare multiple constants/variables simultaneously, you can do it on the same line by using commas `,` to separate them.
 The data types of these constants/variables and be mixed.
-For example, we can declare variables name and age at the same time although name is a String and age is an Integer
+For example, we can declare variables name and age simultaneously, although name is a String and age is an Integer.

 ```swift
 // Example of a multi-variable declaration of different types